fontanaen/shadcn-mobile/docs/components/modal.md

 Optimized for mobile frameworks like CapacitorJS and NativeScript.
 :::

+## Installation

+Copy paste components from [github repo](https://github.com/fontanaen/shadcn-mobile) on your project.
+It's cheap for now but I'm working on a better solution. (waiting for shadcn-vue registry)

 ## Routing
 Modal is coupled with vue-router.
 It use nested navigation to show the modal and stack.